-The Mapping Specification is a simple list of key-value pairs in JSON format that explicitly shows how all layers described in the Pretrained CNN Model specification are mapped onto the computational hardware resources listed in the Platform Specification.
+The Mapping Specification is a simple list of key-value pairs in JSON format that explicitly shows how all layers described in the Pre-trained CNN Model specification are mapped onto the computational hardware resources listed in the Platform Specification.
 Every unique key corresponds to an edge device with a selection of its hardware resources to be used for computation.
 Every value corresponds to a set of CNN layers to be deployed and executed on the edge device resources.
-Such a Mapping Specification can be provided manually by the user or, like in this article, generated by a system-level design-space exploration (DSE) tool.
+Such a Mapping Specification can be provided manually by the user or, like in this paper, generated by a system-level design-space exploration (DSE) tool.

-The three aforementioned specifications are given as an input to the front-end module, as shown in Fig. 1.
-Two main steps are performed in this module: 1) model splitting and 2) config & communication generation.
-The model splitting takes as an input the Pretrained CNN Model and Mapping specifications, splits the input CNN model into multiple submodels, and generates these submodels in ONNX format.
-The number of generated submodels is equal to the number of unique key-value pairs in the Mapping Specification.
-Each submodel contains input buffers, output buffers, and the set of CNN layers, specified in the corresponding key-value pair.
-The config & communication generation step takes all three specification files as an input and generates specific tables in JSON format containing information needed to realize proper communication and synchronization among the submodels using the well-known MPI interface.
-In addition, a configuration text file (MPI rankfile) is generated to initialize and run the submodels as different MPI processes.
+The three aforementioned specifications are given as an input to the front-end module as shown in Figure 1.
+Two main steps are performed in this module: Model Splitting and Config & Communication Generation.
+The Model Splitting takes as an input the Pre-trained CNN Model and Mapping specifications, splits the input CNN model into multiple submodels, and generates these sub-models in ONNX format.
+The number of generated sub-models is equal to the number of unique key-value pairs in the Mapping Specification.
+Each sub-model contains input buffers, output buffers, and the set of CNN layers, specified in the corresponding key-value pair.
+The Config & Communication Generation step takes all three specification files as an input and generates specific tables in JSON format containing information needed to realize proper communication and synchronization among the submodels using the well-known MPI interface.
+In addition, a configuration text file (MPI rankfile) is generated to initialize and run the sub-models as different MPI processes.

-Fig. 2.
-AutoDiCE in action: a detailed example.
+Fig. 2: AutoDiCE in action: a detailed example

-As shown in Fig. 1, the generated configuration file, submodels, and tables are used in the back-end module for code and deployment package generation.
-During the Code Generation step in this module, efficient C++ code is generated for every edge device based on the input submodels and tables.
-In the generated code, primitives from the standard MPI library are used for data communication and synchronization among submodels as well as primitives from our customized CNN Inference Library are used for implementation of the CNN layers belonging to every submodel.
+As shown in Figure 1, the generated configuration file, submodels, and tables are used in the back-end module for code and deployment package generation.
+During the Code Generation step in this module, efficient C++ code is generated for every edge device based on the input sub-models and tables.
+In the generated code, primitives from the standard MPI library are used for data communication and synchronization among sub-models as well as primitives from our customized CNN Inference Library are used for implementation of the CNN layers belonging to every sub-model.
 Both libraries enable the generation of cross-platform code that can be compiled for and executed on multiple heterogeneous edge devices.
-Finally, the Package Generation step packs the generated cross-platform C++ code, the MPI rankfile, and a submodel together to generate a specific deployment package for every edge device.
-All packages contain the same C++ code and the same MPI rankfile but different submodels.
-When a package is compiled, deployed, and executed on an edge device, the specific submodel in the package will be loaded and only the part of the code that corresponds to the loaded submodel will run as an MPI process as specified in the MPI configuration rankfile.
+Finally, the Package Generation step packs the generated cross-platform C++ code, the MPI rankfile, and a sub-model together to generate a specific deployment package for every edge device.
+All packages contain the same C++ code and the same MPI rankfile but different sub-models.
+When a package is compiled, deployed, and executed on an edge device, the specific sub-model in the package will be loaded and only the part of the code that corresponds to the loaded sub-model will run as an MPI process as specified in the MPI configuration rankfile.

-In the following sections, the interface and the main steps of the AutoDiCE design flow, introduced above, are explained in more detail with the example in Fig. 2.
+In the following subsections, the interface and the main steps of the AutoDiCE design flow, introduced above, are explained in more detail with the example in Figure 2.